The Information (Beck album): Recording

 Before its release, Beck said the album was not a "stripped down" record, in contrast with his previous Godrich collaborations, Mutations and Sea Change.
 According to Beck, "Nigel [Godrich] said he wanted to do a hip-hop record" before they began work on the album.
 "And in a way it is, and in a way it isn't.
-It has hip-hop songs, and my previous work with him was Mutations and Sea Change, these sort of introspective records, and so this new one is sort of bringing those two worlds together."
+It has hip-hop songs, and my previous work with him was Mutations and Sea Change, these sorts of introspective records, and so this new one is sort of bringing those two worlds together."

 In an interview with the BBC, Beck said the album had been "painful" to make:

 Artwork

 The album was issued with a blank sleeve and booklet and one of four different sheets of stickers for fans to make their own album art.
 Beck explained to Wired magazine that he wanted no two copies of the CD cover to be the same: "The artwork is going to be customizable.
 The idea is to provide something that calls for interactivity."
 However, because the album art concept was seen as a gimmick to bolster retail sales, The Information was deemed ineligible to enter the UK Albums Chart.